What are Aspects of Astrology mean

 The faster planet does the applying and separating, i.e. Venus at 14° Sagittarius would form an applying aspect to Saturn at 16° Pisces.
 If you Saturn was at an earlier degree of its sign than Venus, the aspect would be a separating one.
 Particle means exact.

-Applying aspects these tend to be stronger and the applying planet more likely to be the stronger influence.
+Applying aspects of astrology these tend to be stronger and the applying planet more likely to be the stronger influence.
 Venus at a later degree than Saturn would form a separating aspect giving the upper hand to Saturn.

 A square aspect is given a lot of bad “rap” in astrological text.
 There is no smoke without the fire, yes, very definitely, but once again this is a line of communication.
 This is similar to your parent telling you how to do things.